keikaloustian/investment-calculator/README.md

 ## To-do List
 - [ ] Bug: remainder % not updating when asset is removed
-- [ ] Bug?: ticker tape shows "Access Denied!" when cold starting the page
+- [ ] Bug: ticker tape shows "Access Denied!" when cold starting the page
 - [x] Bug: remainder % taking on negative value if slider is moved fast or clicked at value greater than remainder
-- [ ] Finish AssetCard layout for small screens
+- [x] Finish AssetCard layout for small screens
 - [x] Add rolling ticker tape widget across top
 - [x] Create loading indicator to be displayed while asset price is being fetched